Self Hosted Kubernetes Agent

 ** The JWT is supposed to be supplied by kubernetes in the following path:

-bitbucketServerCredentialsEncodedBase64 Bitbucket server credentials in the format username:token (using a Personal Access token).On-premise Bitbucket Server installation.
+bitbucketServerCredentialsEncodedBase64 Bitbucket server credentials in the format `username:token (using a Personal Access token)On-premise Bitbucket Server installationYes:

-gitlabEnterpriseBaseUrlSuffixIn cases where your GitLab instance base url is not at the root of the url, and in a separate path, e.g https://gitlab.acme.com/prod you should define that added suffix to this value
+gitlabEnterpriseBaseUrlSuffixIn cases where your GitLab instance base url is not at the root of the url, URL but on a separate path, e.g.,https://gitlab.acme.com/prod you should define that added suffix to this value

 gitlabEnterpriseBaseUrlSuffix=prod